-- 1. Open the Web Security manager. - 2.
+- 1. Open the Web module of the TRITON Manager. - 2.
 Go to the Settings > General > Remote Filtering page. - 3.
 Review and update the settings on this page, as needed. - 4.
 Click OK to cache your changes. - 5.
 Click Main > Policy Management > Filters. - 6.
 Review and update category filters, as needed, to account for the fact that remote clients are now filtered for HTTPS and FTP, as well as HTTP sites.

-If you do not want remote filtering software to filter HTTPS requests, FTP requests, or both, see Configuring remote filtering to ignore HTTPS or FTP, page 33, for instructions on disabling this functionality.

-7. Click OK to cache any changes.
+If you do not want remote filtering software to filter HTTPS requests, FTP requests, or both, see Configuring remote filtering to ignore HTTPS or FTP, page 30, for instructions on disabling this functionality. - 7.
+Click OK to cache any changes.
 Changes are not implemented until you click Save and Deploy.